mems/calepin/Web/Web.md

 	- Use code/lib to animate elements instead of video or sprites: https://github.com/bodymovin/bodymovin
 	- VP9 (8bit) good on small screens (but not on big)
 		- [Does VP9 deserve attention – Part II | Video Encoding & Streaming Technologies](https://sonnati.wordpress.com/2016/06/17/does-vp9-deserve-attention-part-ii/)
+	- [Don’t use JPEG-XR on the Web](https://calendar.perfplanet.com/2018/dont-use-jpeg-xr-on-the-web/) (JPEG-XRs are decoded on "the software-side on the CPU" by Internet Explorer and Microsoft Edge, the only browsers that support it)
 - HTML: remove comments, spaces, not required closing tags, attibutes, chars like `"`, entities (when not required), etc.
 - CSS: remove comments, prefixed properties, useless selectors, regroup using shorthand properties (like `background` for: `background-image`, etc.), etc.
 	- [CSS](CSS)